-This Presentation may contain projections, estimates, forecasts, targets, commitments, ambitions, opinions, prospects, results, returns and forward-looking statements with respect to the financial condition, results of operations, capital position, ESG related matters, strategy and business of the Group which can be identified by the use of forward-looking terminology such as "may", "will", "should", "expect", "anticipate", "project", "plan", "estimate", "seek", "intend", "target", "believe", "potential" and "reasonably possible" or the negatives thereof or other variations thereon or comparable terminology (together, "forward-looking statements"), including the strategic priorities and any ESG targets, commitments and ambitions described herein.
-Any such forward-looking statements are not a reliable indicator of future performance, as they may involve significant stated or implied assumptions and judgments may not prove to be correct.
+This Presentation may contain projections, estimates, forecasts, targets, commitments, ambitions, opinions, prospects, results, returns and forward-looking statements with respect to the financial condition, results of operations, capital position, ESG related matters, strategy and business of the Group which can be identified by the use of forward-looking terminology such as "may", "will", "should", "expect", "potential" and "reasonably possible" or the negatives thereof or other variations thereon or comparable terminology (together, "forward-looking statements"), including the strategic priorities and any financial, investment and capital targets and any ESG targets, commitments and ambitions described herein.
+Any such forward-looking statements are not a reliable indicator of future performance, as they may involve significant stated or implied assumptions and subjective judgements which may or may not prove to be correct.
 There can be no assurance that any of the matters set out in forward-looking statements are attainable, will actually occur or will be realised or are complete or accurate.
 The assumptions and judgments may prove to be incorrect and involve known and unknown risks, uncertainties, contingencies and other important factors, many of which are outside the control of the Group.
-Actual achievements, results, performance or other future events or conditions, regulatory changes, increased volatility in interest rates and inflation levels and other macroeconnic is, geopolitical tensions such as the Russia-Ukraine war and the Israel-Hamas war and potential further escalations, specific economic developments, such as the uncertain performance of the Group at the date the statements are made, and the Group does not assume, and hereby disclaims, any obligation or duty to update, revise or supplement them if circumstances or management's beliefs, expectations or opinions should change.
-For these reasons, recipients should not place reliance on, and are cautioned about relying on, any forward-l
+Actual achievements, results, performance or other future events or conditions may differ materially from those stated, implied and/or reflected in any forward-looking statements due to a variety of risks, uncertainties and other factors (including without limitation those which are referable to general market or economic conditions, regulatory changes, increased volatility in interest rates and inflation levels and other macroeconomic risks, geopolitical tensions such as the Russia-Ukraine war and the Israel-Hamas war and potential further escalations, specific economic developments, such as the uncertain performance of the commercial real estate sector in mainland China, or as a result of data limitations and changes

-Additional detailed information concerning important factors, including but not limited to ESG related factors, that could cause actual results to differ materially from this Presentation is available in our Annual Report and Accounts for the fiscal year ended 31 December 2022 filed with the Securities and Exchange Commission (the "SEC") on Form 20-F on 22 February 2023 (the "2022 Form 20-F"), our 1Q 2023 Earnings Release furnished with the SEC on Form 6-K on 2 May 2023 (the "1Q 2023 Earnings Release"), our Interim Financial Report for the six months ended 30 June 2023, furnished with the SEC on Form 6-K on 1 August 2023 (the "2023 Interim Report"), our 3Q 2023 Earnings Release, furnished with the SEC on Form 6-K on 30 October 2023 (the "3Q 2023 Earnings Release") and our Annual Report and Accounts for the fiscal year ended 31 December 2023 available at www.hsbc.com and which we expect to file with the SEC on Form 20-F on or around 22 February 2024 (the "2023 Form 20-F").
+Additional detailed information concerning important factors, including but not limited to ESG related factors, that could cause actual results to differ materially from this Presentation is available in our Annual Report and Accounts for the fiscal year ended 31 December 2022 filed with the Securities and Exchange Commission (the "SEC") on Form 20-F on 22 February 2023 (the "2022 Form 20-F"), our 1Q 2023 Earnings Release furnished with the SEC on Form 6-K on 1 August 2023 (the "2023 Interim Report"), our 3Q 2023 Earnings Release, furnished with the SEC on Form 6-K on 30 October 2023 (the "3Q 2023 Earnings Release") and our Annual Report and Accounts for the fiscal year ended 31 December 2023 available at www.hsbc.com and which we expect to file with the SEC on Form 20-F on or around 22 February 2024 (the "2023 Form 20-F").